 Peoria was settled in 1680.
 French explorers René-Robert Cavelier, Sieur de La Salle (Sieur du La Salle is a title only: translating to "Lord of the Manor.") and Henri de Tonti built Fort Crevecoeur.
 But there is strong evidence that this area was inhabited as far back as 10,000 BC by Paleo-Indians.

-|Main Street, Peoria, Illinois|
+|Main Street, Peoria, Illinois

-Considering Cahokia was bustling in the early 9th century, this counts as the oldest community in Illinois.
+Considering Cahokia was bustling in the early 9th century, this is the oldest community in Illinois.
 This settlement was the most sophisticated pre-Columbian civilization north of Mexico.
 French Cahokia, founded in 1699, was not the first French outpost, but it was the earliest settlement that survived more than a few years.
 At its height, Cahokia had a higher population than London, England did during the same time period.

-|The Carved and Painted Piasa Bird in Alton, Illinois|
+|The Carved and Painted Piasa Bird in Alton, Illinois

 Kaskaskia was a majorly important French colonial village.
 Its first stone church was built in 1714.
-It then was taken over by the Virginia militia during the Revolutionary War.
+It was then taken over by the Virginia militia during the Revolutionary War.
 Kaskaskia was designated as the capital of the Northwest Territory (1784-1800), and it even served as the capital of Illinois briefly.

-|Kaskaskia, Illinois - First Stone Church, Built-in 1714.|
+|Kaskaskia, Illinois - First Stone Church, Built in 1714.

 The village of Shawneetown was established in 1748 by the Pekowi Shawnee.
 Pekowi was the name of one of the five divisions (or bands) of the Shawnee Indians.
 Some 60 years later, it was visited by Lewis and Clark.
 In 1816, the first bank chartered in Illinois was in Shawneetown.
 A devastating flood went through the area in the 1930s, leading to a near abandonment of "old Shawneetown."